4 min read

 Soleil W.

 If you work in biopharma, you’ve certainly heard some version of the AI pitch before.
-A new technology has come to transform your workflow, compress timelines, cut costs, transform R&D. Maybe you've looked on with skepticism: after all, the last generation of "transformative" software still left you doing most of the work yourself, just on a screen instead of on paper.
-But something about this time is different: the technology industry, an industry that famously characterized itself as the permanent ‘disrupter’ rather than the ‘disrupted’ has found itself restructured from within, a shift with direct implications for the biotech industry.
+A new technology has come to transform your workflow, compress timelines, cut costs, and transform R&D. Maybe you've looked on with skepticism: after all, the last generation of "transformative" software still left you doing most of the work yourself, just on a screen instead of on paper.
+But something about this time is different: the technology industry, an industry that famously characterized itself as the permanent ‘disrupter’ rather than the ‘disrupted,’ has found itself restructured from within, a shift with direct implications for the biotech industry.

 The conventional technology diffusion story tells us that consumer and tech-native industries move first, while regulated industries, like healthcare and legal, follow years later, burdened by compliance overhead, liability exposure, and institutional conservatism.
 That pattern held for cloud, for SaaS, for mobile.
 But peculiarly, the AI wave has penetrated the most regulated, complex industries early on.
 More than half of the AmLaw 100 now rely on Harvey for support; the AMA found that 66% of U.S. physicians reported using healthcare AI in 2024, up from 38% in 2023.
 In other words, the technology became too useful for organizational inertia to ignore: law, medicine, and drug development are all language-dense, judgment-heavy, and dependent on synthesizing large quantities of heterogeneous information.